sayannath/sayannath/README.md

 ## About

 I am Sayan Nath.
 I am a third-year undergraduate student at KIIT University.
 I am amongst the top contributors in [Github](https://commits.top/india.html) from India.
-I am an aspiring Junior Data Scientist at [Codebugged AI](https://codebugged.com/), presently leading the [Codechef KIIT Chapter Team](https://www.codechef.com/campus_chapter/KIIT) as the President, and Lead of [GDSC KIIT](http://www.dsckiit.tech).
-My other interests aside from Machine Learning are Backend Development, DevOps and Flutter.
+I am a Machine Learning Engineer at [Blend](http://blend.to), presently leading the team of [GDSC KIIT](https://dsckiit.in) Team and Former President at [Codechef KIIT Chapter Team](https://www.codechef.com/campus_chapter/KIIT).
+My other interests aside from Machine Learning are Backend Development and DevOps.

 <table>
   <tr>